 Of all the Costco’s in the region, the one in Gatineau is the most accessible by bike from neighbourhoods in and around downtown Ottawa.
-A couple of riders have been heading out there throughout the year, and they were very kind to let me tag along on their latest shopping adventure.
+A couple of riders who regularly pedal out there were very kind to let me tag along on their latest shopping adventure.
 (Update – Biking to the Costco on Innes from areas closer to downtown is pretty good too since bike lanes were added along Cyrville Road.
 Click here for a route there from Overbrook).

 Because everything is sold in bulk at Costco, I put out a request for suggestions on which bike trailers would best be able to handle a big load.
 The overwhelming favourite were those manufactured by Wike out of Guelph Ontario.
 Giacomo was very kind to lend me his Heavy Duty Flatbed Bike Trailer he uses to roast his Bike Hibachi Pigskin Pork Tenderloin.
 It performed extremely well on this Costco test ride.

 Here’s how it all panned out.
 Blue line is the way we got there.
 Purple line is how we got back.